Five Dollar Wrench

 I was sick of buying new shoes, so I needed a new gig.

 The Shady Lady was a huge non-squishy step up from the Boxtan Inn, and life became boring in the best kind of way.
 I had a job I liked, and it paid just enough for me to afford my own apartment, which I immediately found.
-OK, it was less of an apartment and more of a semi-furnished basement.
+Okay, it was less of an apartment and more of a semi-furnished basement.
 Kind of like a pleasure dungeon, minus the pleasure.

 It was shitty, sure, but it was mine, which meant it was more than I'd ever had before.